Rinsing wax and cleaning ears in the hospital. Ear plugs: how to remove them at home and with a doctor

 Self-cleaning earwax

-Reasons for the formation of sulfur plug
+Reasons for the formation of sulfur plugs

 2. Violations of the anatomical structure of the auditory canal (too tortuous or narrow auditory canal);